 Display the clock on all monitors using ElevenClock

 For the time being, ElevenClock is the best chance to show time on all monitors on Windows 11, as the functionality still hasn’t found its way to the Stable channel.
+The app is very easy to use, and you can configure your Clock Settings in just a few clicks using it.

-As we mentioned, for the time being only a limited number of Dev Channel insiders can fiddle with this new option.
+As we mentioned, for the time being, only a limited number of Dev Channel insiders can fiddle with this new option.

 If you want to add the clock back on the Windows 11 taskbar for secondary monitors, download and install the ElevenClock utility.